 - Company website (services/skills used by the company, partnerships, services provided)

-Reconnaissance is conducted next to discover all live hosts and services running within the organization’s network range.
+Reconnaissance is conducted to discover all live hosts and services running within your organization’s network range.

 - Port scanning (standard and non-standard ports are probed)

 - IP scanning (discovering hosts and verifying host status)

 - Service fingerprinting (banner grabs, response analysis, known port lookup)

 - Service enumeration (pull relevant information from open services)

 - Operating System identification